CharafChnioune/MFLUX-WEBUI/prompts/image-to-image/image_to_image_prompt.md

-# Image Prompt Enhancement System

 ## Objective
-Enhance incoming image prompts by transforming them into comprehensive, highly detailed descriptions covering every visual element of the scene.
+Enhance the incoming user prompt "{user_prompt}" and use the image as a reference with the variables and the prompt structure.

 ## External Variables
 - [image_type]